JordanHirsch/Final-Project-Jordan-Hirsch/README.md

 - Styling iterations: Switching in custom fonts, gym-themed colors, light/dark experiments, then rolling back to stable CSS.

+Still cannot start Netlify after trying for a few hours. extremely confused, will continue trying again tomorrow even if it is not worth anything for project...
 =======
 # final-project-JordanHirsch
 final-project-JordanHirsch created by GitHub Classroom